-You will need to trek out to the outer part of District 7's working class neighborhood to experience the surprisingly delicious and elaborate meals prepared by chef Ádám Csaba at Olimpia Restaurant.
-Olimpia doesn't have a fixed menu.
-Instead, they use the blackboard on the wall to present the daily-changing dishes, which vary based on seasonal ingredients.
+You'll need to trek out to the outer part of District 7, a working class Budapest neighborhood, to experience the elaborate food prepared by chefs Ádám Csaba and Donát Mogyorósi at Olimpia Restaurant.
+Instead of a fixed menu, Olimpia uses a blackboard to present the daily-changing dishes, which vary based on seasonal ingredients.
 The result?
-Absolutely superb.
+Absolutely superb, especially for the prices.

 Dishes might include a soft and crispy fried chicken liver with a light wasabi mayonnaise, fresh rhubarb, and zucchini.
 Or thinly sliced, soy-marinated mangalitsa pork perched in a corn puree bedding with a side of grilled cabbage.
 The list goes on.
 Olimpia's menu is best described as inventive Hungarian fare with Asian touches.
 The setting — a spartan below-ground space with less than a dozen cramped tables — is modest compared with the exquisite food experience.
 No linen tablecloth or gentle background music: here the food takes the center stage.
 Chef Csaba occasionally pops in the dining room to present a dish himself.

 For the dinner tasting menu, the dishes are unknown until they arrive; the only giveaway is the ingredients listed on the blackboard.
 At €35, the seven-course meal is less than half of what you'd need to caugh up at comparable restaurants in downtown.
 Prepare yourself for a long, multi-hour meal.
 For a shorter feast, go for the three-course lunch prix fixe for €13.
 Cash only!

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.